FabianHertel/ship_routing/README.md

 CH_A    |746     |16573
 CH_D      |949     |1376855

-Unfortunately CH can't give always the best results.
-I explain it so far with mostly following reasons:
+So far CH with A* is not better then just A*.
+There are some reasons to get more performance:
+1. CH with A* query looses much of time in the initialization, it has to initialize 8 vectors of length 4000000
-1. The contraction went only up to 82%
+2. The contraction went only up to 82%
-2. Potential of the query to be faster, for example using bidirectional A* Even if CH is the fastest, for example for routing 4 (from Atlantic to Indic around Afrika), it visits the most nodes.
-I am sure this can be optimized by a better query.
+So the results can be optimized by more preprocessing time and ways to reduce initalization time of the query.

 ## Conclusion
 For the graph generation much of effort was put to reach comfortable time for calculating new graphs.
-For the routing, I implemented 3 additional queries next to basic Dijkstra.
+For the routing, I implemented 4 additional queries next to basic Dijkstra.
 Bidirectional Dijkstra gives optimizes for the most cases a bit.
 Better results are offered by A*.
 By an easy implementation strong performance gain can be reached.
-Often we are 3 to 5 times faster than the basic Dijkstra.
+In average it more than 4 times faster
 The contraction hierarchies algorithm is implemented with preprocessing and query.
 The contraction takes long, but contracting ~80% feasable in half a day.
 The query leads to correct results, but could be faster.
 Reasons are the contraction, which is not complete and an unoptimized query.
 Ideas to go on are given.

 ## References